klmunday/magento-docker/README.md

 # magento-docker
 A docker image for use in docker-composer environments and local magento files.

-*This is for use with Magento's Full Release files available from: [https://magento.com/tech-resources/download](https://magento.com/tech-resources/download)*
+*This is for use with Magento's Full Release files available from: [https://magento.com/tech-resources/download](https://magento.com/tech-resources/download).*

+**This is for development/testing purposes only, please do not use in production environments.**

 ## Instructions
 1. Download Magento full release files from [here](https://magento.com/tech-resources/download).